stellar-deprecated/docs/learn/integration-guides/anchor.md

 ---

 # Becoming a Stellar Gateway or Anchor
-This guide will walk you through the integration steps to become a Stellar gateway.
-If you're not yet familiar with the concept of a [gateway](https://www.stellar.org/learn/explainers/#Gateways_trust_and_credit), please start [here](https://www.stellar.org/learn/#how-it-works).
+This guide will walk you through the integration steps to become a Stellar anchor.
+If you're not yet familiar with the concept of an [anchor](https://www.stellar.org/learn/explainers/#Anchors_trust_and_credit), please start [here](https://www.stellar.org/learn/#how-it-works).
 This example uses Node.js and the [JS Stellar SDK](https://github.com/stellar/js-stellar-sdk), but it should be easy to adapt to other languages.

-There are many ways to architect a gateway.
+There are many ways to architect an anchor.
 This guide uses the following design:
  - `issuing account`: One Stellar account that is kept offline for increased safety.
- - `hot wallet`: One Stellar account that holds a balance of gateway credit.
-The gateway uses it to handle redemptions from and to send credit to users.
+ - `hot wallet`: One Stellar account that holds a balance of anchor credit.
+The anchor uses it to handle redemptions from and to send credit to users.
- - `customerID`: Each user has a customerID, used to correlate incoming payments with a particular user's account on the gateway.
+ - `customerID`: Each user has a customerID, used to correlate incoming payments with a particular user's account on the anchor.

-The two main integration points to Stellar for a gateway are:<br>
+The two main integration points to Stellar for an anchor are:<br>
 1) Listening for redemption payments from the Stellar network<br>
 2) Submitting payments into the Stellar network when you need to issue credit to users